PySandbox/PySandpack/README.md

 **PySandpack** is a React library designed to provide a sandbox environment for executing Python code directly in the browser.
 It is ideal for educational purposes, quick experiments, or running Python scripts without requiring a local Python installation.

+Visit [PySandbox](https://pysandbox.github.io/dist/) to see what PySandpack can do!

 ## Features

 - **Run Python Code in Your Browser**